 The L35AF was Nikon’s first compact camera to feature autofocus.
 First released in 1983, it was a little behind the times, as autofocus point and shoot cameras had been around for 5 years (the first being the Konica C35 AF).

-- The L35AD is the same as the AF, with the addition of an autodate back.
+- L35AD is the same as the AF, with the addition of an autodate back.

 Aside from the gimmicky iterations (the all-weather and the twin lens), the other versions of this camera all functioned extremely similarly while producing very similar photos.

-If you’re interested in a thorough, detailed breakdown of all the cameras specifications, I’d recommend checking out the original user manual.
+If you’re interested in a thorough, detailed breakdown of all the cameras specifications, we’d recommend checking out the original user manual.

 Arguably the single most important part of any camera, the L35’s lens was (and still is) incredibly special.
 Most compact cameras at the time utilised Tessar style lenses, but the L35 was unique in its Sonnar style lens built with five elements in four groups.

-When you take a look through the viewfinder, you’ll see a few things.
-Firstly, the frame markings help you compose your shot, but can also be a great way to make sure lines in your image are straight.
+When you take a look through the viewfinder, you’ll see frame lines used for composing your shot, but they also help achieve straight lines in your image.